Practical 7

 "Purchase Order" => 2

-Generate a migration to add a column order
+Generate a migration to add a column order of type references

-to the line_items
+to the line_items table.

 Write the name of the generated migration file into the comment box below, as evidence that you have attended this practical.